nisia1/fr-2052a-liquidity-dq-assessment/README.md

 ## Data Quality Rules & Regulatory Rationale (FR 2052a)

-This project applies governance-grade data quality (DQ) controls aligned to the regulatory intent of **FR 2052a liquidity reporting**.
-Each rule is designed to protect the **accuracy, credibility, and audit defensibility of the bank’s reported liquidity position under stress**.
+This project applies governance-grade data quality (DQ) rules aligned to the regulatory intent of FR 2052a liquidity reporting.
+Each rule directly protects the accuracy of the bank’s reported liquidity position under stress.

 ---

-This project applies governance-grade data quality rules aligned to the regulatory intent of FR 2052a liquidity reporting.
-Each rule directly protects the accuracy of the bank’s reported liquidity position under stress.

 ✅ DQ RULE 1: Missing Liquidity Bucket
 Definition: